Who Has the Most Majors in Golf? All-Time Majors Champions List

 Phil Mickelson, who won the 2021 PGA Championship at the age of 50, set a new record by surpassing Julius Boros, who won the 1968 PGA Championship at the age of 48.
 Phil’s historic win at Kiawah Island made him the oldest player to ever win any of the 4 majors in golf championships.

-Multiple Majors in a Single Year
+Multiple Major Wins in a Single Year

-Winning multiple major championships in a single calendar year is extremely rare in men’s professional golf, achieved only 16 times by 15 different players since 1925.
-Although no player has won all four majors in one modern era season, 22 golfers have secured two or more majors within a single year, including legends like Ben Hogan in 1953 (Masters, U.S. Open, Open Championship) and Tiger Woods in 2000 (U.S. Open, Open Championship, PGA Championship).
-Scottie Scheffler (2025) also achieved this by winning the PGA Championship and Open Championship.
+Winning multiple major championships in a single calendar year is extremely rare in men’s professional golf.
+Although no player has won all four majors in one modern era season, 22 golfers have secured two or more majors within a single year for a total of 35 times.

 Career Grand Slam Winners